alehed/alehed.github.io/_features/git.md

 ---
-title:  "First Class Git Integration"
+title:  "First-Class Git Integration"
 image_name: git_diff
 ---

-Git is deeply integrated into NautilusCode so you can use it to clone your favorite repository and work on the code right from your device.
-With support for branching workflows there is no limit to what you can do.
-And when you are ready, just push the changes back to the server.
+Git is deeply integrated into NautilusCode.
+To get started all you need to do is clone a remote repository.

-No add-ons or additional apps required.
+It has options to let you view the current diff and choose what you commit with fine-grained control.
+Also, with local branching it supports pretty much every workflow.